ionic-team/ionic-framework/BREAKING.md

 --background-hover-opacity
 ```

+It also updates the Action Sheet component so that the variables will be prefixed with `button`.
+See the [Action Sheet](#action-sheet) section in this document for all of the variable names.

 This allows you to still have the control over the opacity if desired, but when updating the state, you only have to set the main variables: `--background-activated`, `--background-focused`, `--background-hover` and the button will still match the spec.
 This is most important when changing the global theme, as updating the toolbar color will automatically update the hover states for all of the buttons in a toolbar, regardless of their fill & without having to know what each opacity is.

 As a result of these changes, the following global CSS variables will not change the opacity and as such should be treated the same as the `--background-{STATE}` variables: